Osteoclave/shadowrun-randomizer/README.md

 ## Gameplay
 * If everything worked correctly, the title screen will show the randomizer version, seed, and flags.
+* To win the game, complete the following tasks in any order:
+   * Rescue Professor Pushkin from Drake Volcano
+   * Destroy the AI Computer in the Aneki Building
 * Items have been shuffled among their vanilla locations, plus the following:
    * The end of the Tenth Street alley (where the "hmmm...." dog is in vanilla)
    * Next to Glutman's booth at The Cage (after you've asked Glutman's secretary about Glutman)